sandyherho/reefblast/README.md

 ## Limitations

 The canopy void fraction is a free parameter; no measurement in a coral canopy is known to the authors.
-Normal incidence, a frozen secant canopy impedance, and a shear-free skeleton are assumed, and skeletal constants are illustrative, so every threshold scales with them.
-The 2D line source is exact only in the far field and is used for amplitude-free ratios, never for thresholds.
-Details are in `outputs/reports/open_items.txt`.

-The canopy void fraction is a free parameter; no measurement in a coral canopy is known to the authors.
 Normal incidence, a frozen secant canopy impedance, and a shear-free skeleton are assumed, and skeletal constants